 iii State control and private enterprise

 Gambling in the UK generally operates in the realm of private enterprise and principles of free competition apply.
 Private citizens and companies (whether foreign or UK-based) are all entitled to apply for a licence to operate gambling, and the number of licences is not limited provided that the operator fulfils the tests of being fit and proper to operate gambling set out in legislation and subject to approval by the regulator.
 The one exception to this policy of free competition is the National Lottery.
-This was established in 1993 and is the subject of separate legislation to other forms of gambling,23 although it is still regulated by the Gambling Commission.
+This was established in 1993 and is the subject of separate legislation to other forms of gambling,22 although it is still regulated by the Gambling Commission.
 Under the legislation, a single licensee is chosen to operate the National Lottery following a competitive tender.
 Once appointed, the licensee enjoys a monopoly right that was initially set at 10 years and most recently extended to 14 years with the possibility of sub-licences for some aspects of the overall scheme.
 The National Lottery is protected from competition from other lotteries by virtue of its unique status and government backing, and also because of limits on the prizes available in private lotteries.
 Taking bets on the National Lottery (and, following a recent change in the law, taking bets on EuroMillions) is prohibited for those with a UK licence.
 For the avoidance of doubt, EuroMillions is not itself a 'pan-European lottery' (since no legislation exists that could permit such a scheme).
 Instead, it is a collaboration of several national lotteries, based upon a single draw number and an effective (though not actual) pooling of proceeds.
 The competition for the next National Lottery licence has just (as at March 2022) concluded with the long-time incumbent, Camelot being unseated and replaced by Allwyn as preferred bidder to take over the operation of the National Lottery from 2024.
 We will have to see if the appointment is challenged or secured – but whatever the ultimate outcome, it represents a new chapter in English lottery law after almost 30 years.

 iv Territorial issues